rafiwicht/sssp/README.md

 ## Support

 This product has only developer support.
 If you find any bugs or have a feature request.
-Don't hestitate to ask in the issue or writing me an email.
+Don't hestitate to ask in the issue section or writing me an email.

 ## Documentation